AbhinavChoudhary24167/Error-Code-Correction/README.md

 It also reports an estimated energy cost for all read operations using constants derived from recent CMOS literature.

+The simulator also provides an optional `One Million Read/Write Stress Test` that sequentially writes and verifies one million random 64-bit words without injecting faults.
+Set the environment variable `RUN_STRESS_TEST=1` before running the binary to enable this check.
+It exercises the memory allocator and decoder under a heavy access workload.

 ## Running the 32-bit memory simulator

 1. Compile the simulator: